Paranormal Entity

-Overview

 The film's premise is that of a series of allegedly factual surveillance videos documenting the downward spiral and eventual supernatural rape and murder of a woman named Samantha Finley.

 Plot

-The film opens with a notice, revealing that a young man named Thomas Finley was convicted of raping and killing his sister, and murdering Dr. Edgar Lauren, a psychic.
+A notice reveals that a young man named Thomas Finley has been convicted of raping and killing his sister, and murdering Dr. Edgar Lauren, a psychic.
 He claimed a demon had committed the murders.
 He was sent to prison, where he committed suicide.

-Samantha Finley (Erin Marie Hogan), her older brother Thomas (Shane Van Dyke), and their mother Ellen (Fia Perera) believe that Ellen has been making contact with her deceased husband, David.
+Thomas, his younger sister Samantha and their mother Ellen believe that Ellen has been making contact with her deceased husband, David.
 Soon the family claims that a demon is haunting them.
 At first, they think it is David, but after a series of horrible attacks on Samantha, they suspect otherwise.

 One night the camera records Ellen sitting up in bed and leaving her bedroom.
 She walks into the living room, where she writes something on a piece of paper.
 She then crumples the paper and walks back down the hallway.
 Thomas finds the paper under Samantha's pillow and sees that it spells out the word "MARON".
 Thomas suggests that Ellen and Samantha stay at a hotel while he sets up traps around the house with bells and wire.
 When the bells ring, Thomas investigates.
 The wire and bell outside his door are ripped from the wall and thrown at him.
 Thomas shuts himself in the bedroom and the demon bangs on his door.

 Thomas receives a phone call from Ellen, who is in hysterics after the demon apparently followed them and attacked Samantha.
 Upon returning to the house, Samantha hunches over in pain.
 Thomas awakens at night and finds his sister missing.
 He finds the attic ladder hanging down and ascends it to find her standing there in her bra and panties, in a trance.
 Upon awakening, she is unable to remember what happened.